jdoleary/Spellmasons/docs/TasksCurrent.md

 - (h) Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
 - (h) sometimes when you walk you get stuck on a wall and it wastes stamina
 - (h) bug: In multiplayer: target similar, damage x3 on 2 draggers made their position go to null null
-- (h) done?: melee prediction is still off
-    - simplest solution is just to make sure that units cannot do damage to the player if they aren't warning of damage incoming on the start of the turn
 - h: bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - this is a race condition because I'm still able to move freely after his cast triggers
 - Multiplayer: other players can't spawn in while another player is casing a spell